3rd Compass -> Group News and Articles -> Ministry Warnings

 God never taught more carnal adoration for Him in the Bible.
 That is not the kind of love for the Lord we should show (see True Love - What does it mean to God? for more about loving God).
 God wants our loyalty and righteousness, and He values our enthusiasm for Him, like when King David danced and rejoiced in public when they brought the Ark of the Covenant to Jerusalem (2 Samuel 6:14-15).

 The enemy, though, will use our love for God against us.
-This happened to Take His Heart Ministries and Elizabeth Elijah of Amighty Wind Ministries when they were urged by their spirits to spread teaching.
-Elizabeth said in one of her pages she was afraid to not obey out of fear of sinning, and Take His Heart behaved similarly.
+This happened ministries above when they were urged by their spirits to spread teaching and guidance.
+One person said she was afraid to not obey out of fear of sinning, and others have behaved similarly.
 We should certainly fear God if we do sin, since He judges all sin, and it is what He refers to by "fear of the Lord" (Colossians 3:22-25; Ephesians 6:5; Psalm 34:11-22, 111:10; Proverbs 1:7, 9:10, 10:27, 14:27, 16:6, 19:23; 22:4; Job 28:28; 2 Chronicles 19:7-10).

 Most of the time, the Lord will let people sin and do as they wish, especially when they refuse rebuke (Psalm 81:11-12; Proverbs 1:23-33).
 God gave us freewill, after all, and He uses our mistakes and failures to bring people back to Him (Romans 11:32; Galatians 3:22).
 That is why "God shut up all in disobedience, so that He may show mercy to all" (Romans 11:32).